The best things to do in Jaco Costa Rica are just one read away. Plan your Jaco activities ahead of time to make the most out of your vacation.

-Once you immerse yourself in the property, you might just feel as if you aren’t in Costa Rica anymore.
+Once you immerse yourself in the property, you might feel like you aren’t in Costa Rica anymore.
 The Roman columns remind you of your recent Italy trip.

-In the afternoon, find yourself at the Anfiteatro Restaurant where you can enjoy a sumptuous meal while waiting for the main event.
+In the afternoon, find yourself at the Anfiteatro Restaurant, where you can enjoy a sumptuous meal while waiting for the main event.

 Villa Caletas has the best offer for guests who will not settle for less.
-The Zephyr Palace located inside the resort is a stunning luxury mansion set on top of a mountain.
+The Zephyr Palace, located inside the resort, is a stunning luxury mansion set on top of a mountain.